anishbatra/ClipBoardHealthAutomationFramework/README.md

 2. Install maven cli in your system
 3. Run the command  **"mvn clean install"**

 # Reporting

 Local/docker  Test Execution report can be seen under test-output  folder Remote  Test Execution report will be published on Git Hub Pages. below is the Url

+# Logs

+1. Implemented using log4J maven dependancy
+2. configuration is loaded in log4j.properties file.
+3. Once test case execution is finsihed , a file named application.log will be generated in root of the project
+4. logs also gets displayed on console.